Local GOP office in North Carolina firebombed

 North Carolina is a key swing state in the presidential election between Hillary Clinton and Donald Trump.

-"The office itself is a total loss," Dallas Woodhouse, executive director of the state Republican Party, told The Charlotte Observer "The only thing important to us is that nobody was killed, and they very well could have been."
+"The office itself is a total loss," Dallas Woodhouse, executive director of the state Republican Party, told The Charlotte Observer.
+"The only thing important to us is that nobody was killed, and they very well could have been."

-Hillsborough police did not immediately respond to a CNN request for comment.
+The weekend firebombing episode become fodder for claims by Trump that the election is "rigged" in Clinton's favor, reflecting the intensity surrounding of the campaign in the final weeks of the race.
+In the evening, Trump -- without evidence -- blamed the firebombing on Clinton supporters.

+"Animals representing Hillary Clinton and Dems in North Carolina just firebombed our office in Orange County because we are winning @NCGOP," Trump tweeted Sunday night.